knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 - Deliberately set a moment to destroy your prototype

 So far when I built MVP, it is from my ego.
 I want to incubate my idea as protective as I can, and want to be right badly.
 Any doubt on the idea hurts my ego badly.
 By completely ignoring the user and paying user in this eco system.
 And eventually failed silently without notice.
 This book unshackles me from these ties, and release me from my ego and put me into reality.

+# SCOTT not only rebuild my mindset into prototyper also lays down an efficient process in prototyping and making.

 _Improvements to work on_